immunefi-team/Bounty_Boosts/Puffer Finance/28629 - [SC - Insight] Missing restricted modifier on claimWithdrawalF....md

 # Missing restricted modifier on claimWithdrawalFromEigenLayer() leads to Unauthorized access

-Submitted on Thu Feb 22 2024 12:38:33 GMT-0400 (Atlantic Standard Time) by @imaybeghost for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 22nd 2024 at 18:38:33 UTC by @imaybeghost for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28629